kdious/libinsult-client-python/README.rst

 Testing
 -------

-Tests have been for python 2.7 and python 3 using ``pytest``.
+Tests have been written for python 3 and can be run using ``pytest``.
 The unit tests do call the actual LibInsult's `production API <https://insult.mattbas.org/api/>`__ in order to test against potential API changes.